-The APE is located within one kilometer of the historic Fort Brown.
-The fort was established on March 28, 1846 by General Zachary Taylor.
+The APE is located within one kilometer of the historic Fort Brown (41CF96), a National Register-listed property.
+The Fort was established on March 28, 1846 by General Zachary Taylor.
 It was the first United States military post in Texas, in service until 1944.
-The fort played an important role in American History in almost every military event from 1846 until its closing in 1944.
-During the Civil War, Fort Brown became a focal point for both Federal and Confederate troops to control.
-After the Civil War, the fort was expanded to a sizeable installation that contained some 70 buildings that housed infantry, cavalry, and artillery troops and their commanders.
-The fort also boasted a hospital, chapel, bakery, stables and a National Cemetery on the island in the middle of the Fort Brown Resaca.
+The Fort played an important role in American History.
+The Fort was involved in almost every US military event from 1846 until its closing in 1944.
+During the Civil War, Fort Brown became a focal point for both Federal and Confederate troops to control since it was located near a main water channel which had access to the coast.
+After the Civil War, the Fort was expanded to a sizeable installation that contained approximately 70 buildings that housed infantry, cavalry, and artillery troops and their commanders.
+The Fort also boasted a hospital, chapel, bakery, stables and a National Cemetery on the island in the middle of the Fort Brown Resaca.